Journey back in time to one of the last strongholds on Earth where a string of virgin islands remains untouched and largely undocumented.

-Visiting villages feels like time travel as they’re still largely un touched by development or tourists.
+Visiting villages while on a yacht charter through Myanmar feels like time travel, as they are still largely untouched by development or tourists.
 The locals are used to foreigners from the past 15-20 years of development projects focusing on basic issues such as healthcare and waste management programs.

 Charter clients can fly into Phuket’s international airport, from which it’s about a four-hour drive to Ranong, on the border of Myanmar.